Alford Mews

 Highgate, London

-Apart from intensifying the use of the site by creating two sought-after family size units, this is a highly sustainable development.
-It features flexible interior layouts, biodiverse green roofs, electrical charging points, recycled white painted brick cladding, and a well-insulated low-carbon structural timber frame built around the GGBS concrete balcony structure.
+Apart from intensifying the use of the site with two sought-after family size units, this is a highly sustainable development.
+The design features flexible interior layouts, biodiverse green roofs, a wildflower lawn, electrical charging points, and a well-insulated low-carbon structural timber frame built around the GGBS concrete balcony floor.
+It is proposed to use lime mortar for the elevations, facilitating the future re-use of the quality brickwork.
+The design complies with the new Building Regulations aiming at reducing overheating in summer.

 Alford Mews